 - We are active: CJPME is a busy organization that gets things done.
 We are known for action.

 - We do both grassroots and policy: CJPME may be the only truly grassroots organization which also has a policy arm, with concrete proposals for Canadian Middle East policy, especially in relation to Palestine.
 CJPME’s strong grassroots presence amplifies the impact of its policy proposals.

 - We create Tools for the layperson: Because of its mission to “empower” people, CJPME develops tools to make it easier for everyone to have an impact on our issues.
 CJPME's Student Hub offers many resources and tools for students wanting to advocate for palestinian rights on campus.

 - We are present across Canada: CJPME was founded with a vision to see Canadian Middle East policy be balanced and humane.
 To enable this vision, CJPME must be present, active and visible (i.e. speaking to policy-makers) across the entire country.

 - We are professional: CJPME is conceived to have a high standard of professionalism and accountability.
 Initiatives that are launched are done so professionally, credibly, and strategically.

 SECTION 2 – Why Start a Campus CJPME?

 If you’re a university student, YOU can make a difference.
 Envision you and your friends organizing events promoting international law and human rights!
-CJPME offers students at universities across Canada the opportunity to enhance their expertise and gain concrete experience through community-driven projects to change Canada’s international positions on the Middle East.
+CJPME offers students at universities across Canada the opportunity to enhance their expertise and gain concrete experience through community-driven projects to change Canada’s international positions on Palestine and the broader Middle East.